Divergent (novel): Plot

-In post-apocalyptic Chicago, survivors are divided into five factions: Abnegation, the selfless; Amity, the peaceful; Candor, the honest; Dauntless, the brave; and Erudite, the intelligent.
-All 16-year-olds are tested to determine the faction that suits them best, but they select their own faction at the Choosing Ceremony.
-Those who do not complete initiation become "Factionless" and live on the streets as outcasts.
+In a post-apocalyptic Chicago, people are divided into five factions: Abnegation, for people who are selfless; Amity, for those who are peaceful; Candor, for the honest; Dauntless, for the brave; and Erudite, for knowledge-seekers.
+All sixteen-year-olds are tested to determine which faction suits them best, but most end up selecting their own faction at the annual Choosing Ceremony.
+Those who do not pass their chosen faction's initiation become "Factionless" and live as outcasts, doing menial tasks.

-The main character, 16-year-old Beatrice Prior, cannot choose before she takes the test.
-Her inconclusive test results (Abnegation, Dauntless, and Erudite) mark her as "Divergent," and the test administrator, Tori, warns her never to tell anyone.
-Agonizing over her future, Beatrice decides to leave Abnegation, her blood, and to join Dauntless.
-Her brother Caleb chooses Erudite.
+Sixteen-year-old Beatrice Prior, a member of Abnegation, takes the standard test to help determine her best choice.
+Her inconclusive test results—Abnegation, Dauntless, and Erudite—mark her as "Divergent," and the test administrator, Tori, warns her never to tell anyone.
+Agonizing over her future, Beatrice leaves Abnegation, her original faction, and joins Dauntless.
+Her brother, Caleb, chooses Erudite, much to her and their parents' shock.

-The new Dauntless initiates jump onto a moving train to Dauntless headquarters and are instructed to jump onto the roof.
-Most make it, but one initiate falls to her death, and another is too afraid to jump.
-When they are later ordered to jump into the compound entrance, Beatrice jumps first.
-Reaching the bottom, she tells the instructor, Four, that her name is Tris.
+The new Dauntless initiates jump onto a moving train to Dauntless headquarters and are instructed to jump off onto its roof.
+One initiate falls to her death, while another is too afraid to jump.
+Beatrice goes first when they are later ordered to jump off the roof into a dark hole.
+At the bottom is a net.
+She tells the instructor, Four, that her name is Tris.
+When eating later that evening, Four joins them.
+Tris is the only one brave enough to actually talk to him.

-Four explains that unlike the other factions, which accept all successful initiates, only the top ten Dauntless initiates will stay, and the rest become Factionless.
-Tris befriends several fellow initiates like Christina, Will, and Al but comes into conflict with others like Peter, Drew, and Molly.
+Four explains that only the top ten Dauntless initiates will stay; the rest will become Factionless.
+Tris befriends fellow initiates Christina, Will, and Al, but comes into conflict with others like Peter, Drew, and Molly.

-In the first stage of initiation, they are trained in guns, knives, and hand-to-hand combat.
+In the first initiation stage, they are trained in guns, knives, and hand-to-hand combat.
 Despite her lack of physical strength, Tris finishes in sixth place.
-A relationship emerges between Tris and Four, and Tris is pummeled by Peter in a fight.
-After the first-stage rankings are announced, the second-place Peter stabs the first-place Edward in the eye.
-Edward leaves to become Factionless, followed by his girlfriend Myra, which allows Peter to take Edward's place as the first-place initiate.
+A relationship develops between Tris and Four, while Peter pummels Tris in a fight.
+After the first-stage rankings are announced, the second-place Peter is suspected of stabbing the first-place Edward in the eye.
+Edward leaves to become Factionless, followed by his girlfriend Myra, and Peter takes his place at the top.

-On Visiting Day, Tris's mother tells Tris to stay strong but not to bring too much attention to herself during training.
+On Visiting Day, Tris' mother, Natalie, tells Tris to stay strong but not to bring too much attention to herself during training.

-Erudite stirs dissent against the city's Abnegation leadership and accuses its leader, Marcus, of abusing his son.
-The rumors are fueled by the fact that Marcus's son, as well as Tris and Caleb, have all left Abnegation, which is also alleged to be hoarding supplies.
+Erudite stirs up dissent against Abnegation, which because of its selflessness holds most of the government positions, and accuses its leader, Marcus, of abusing his son.
+The rumors are fueled by the fact that Marcus's son, Tris, and Caleb all left Abnegation, which is also alleged to be hoarding supplies.